What is a Web Host?

 3. Website Traffic

 If you have a website, you've already noticed that there are many different hosts out there.
-Some of them charge very little, but their plans are limited.
+Some of them charge very little (Like shared HostPapa hosting is a good example), but their plans are limited.
 Others offer many more features and options but at a higher price.

 So how do you decide which host is right for you?